-At 30 June 2019, the five largest shareholders controlled around 50% of capital and votes.
+At 31 December 2019, the five largest shareholders controlled around 50% of capital and votes.
 The largest shareholders controlling more than 10% of the capital and votes were Sunstone Life Science Ventures Fund II K/S (19.1%) and CMC SPV of 3 April 2017 AB (12.5%).
-At 30 June 2019, the number of shares was 23,488,908.
-There is only one class of share and all shares have equal rights to the company's assets and profits.
+At 31 December 2019, the number of shares was 23,488,908 and only one class of share and all shares have equal rights to the company's assets and profits.
 Each share entitles the holder to one vote and there are no limitations as to the number of votes each shareholder can cast at a general meeting.